Human Oversight Design for AI Systems

 | 5.
 AI decides autonomously | AI acts without human involvement | None (post-hoc audit only) | Very low stakes, very high AI reliability, full reversibility |

-The critical design decision is selecting the appropriate automation level for each decision type — and resisting the pressure to escalate automation levels beyond what the AI system’s reliability and the decision’s stakes warrant.
+The critical design decision is selecting the appropriate automation level for each decision type — and resisting pressure to escalate automation beyond what the AI’s reliability and the decision’s stakes warrant.

 Escalation mechanisms